This blog post draws on data and research discussed in our entry on CO2 and Greenhouse Gas Emissions.

 The world’s largest per capita CO2 emitters are the major oil producing countries; this is particularly true for those with relatively low population size.
 Most are in the Middle East: In 2017 Qatar had the highest emissions at 49 tonnes (t) per person, followed by Trinidad and Tobago (30t); Kuwait (25t); United Arab Emirates (25t); Brunei (24t); Bahrain (23t) and Saudi Arabia (19t).

-Many of the major oil producers have relatively a relatively low population size meaning their total annual emissions are low, however.
+However, many of the major oil producers have a relatively small population meaning their total annual emissions are low.
 More populous countries with some of the highest per capita emissions – and therefore high total emissions – are the United States, Australia, and Canada.
 Australia has an average per capita footprint of 17 tonnes, followed by the US at 16.2 tonnes, and Canada at 15.6 tonnes.

 This is more than 3 times higher than the global average, which in 2017 was 4.8 tonnes per person.